-- 1. hospitalization; or

-- 2. death in the nursing facility; or

-- 3. death in the hospital following the accident;

-of any resident shall be reported in writing to the licensing agency before the end of the next working day or in a follow-up report in the event of item #3 (above).
-A copy of each report shall be retained by the facility for review during subsequent surveys.
+- (a) hospitalization; or - (b) death in the nursing facility; or - (c) death in the hospital following the accident of any resident shall be reported in writing to the licensing agency before the end of the next working day or in a follow-up report in the event of item (c).
+A copy of each report shall be retained by the nursing facility for review during subsequent surveys. - 16.3 The death of any resident of a nursing facility occurring within twenty-four (24) hours of admission or prior to the performance of a physical examination in accordance with §23.3(c) of these Regulations, shall be reported to the Office of the State Medical Examiners.

-- 16.3 The death of any resident of a nursing facility occurring within 24 hours of admission or prior to the performance of a physical examination in accordance with section 23.3 (c) herein, shall be reported to the Office of the State Medical Examiners. - 16.4 In addition, all resident deaths occurring within a nursing facility which are sudden or unexpected, suspicious or unnatural, the result of trauma, remote or otherwise or when unattended by a physician shall be reported to the facility medical director and to the Office of the State Medical Examiners in accordance with Title 23, Chapter 4 of the General Laws of Rhode Island, as amended. - 16.5 Reporting requirements, pursuant to Chapter 23-17.8 of the General Laws must be posted.
+- 16.4 In addition, all resident deaths occurring within a nursing facility which are sudden or unexpected, suspicious or unnatural, the result of trauma, remote or otherwise or when unattended by a physician shall be reported to the nursing facility medical director and to the Office of the State Medical Examiners in accordance with RIGL Chapter 23-4 - 16.5 Reporting requirements, pursuant to RIGL Chapter 23-17.8 [Reference 26] must be posted.